CLOUD TELEPHONY: THE WAY AHEAD?

 5. Unified Communications

-Cloud calling means you can join the many organisations that are increasingly turning to their telephony to unify their entire communications.
+Cloud calling means you can join the many organisations that are increasingly turning to their telephony to unify their entire business communications.
 But why stop at voice alone?
 Use your cloud phone system to integrate your other communication channels, and key productivity apps, onto a single platform.
 Add video conferencing, online messaging, file collaboration, chat, even your CRM.
 Software-based phone systems, such as cloud telephony, open up all kinds of integration possibilities.
 Nothing is off limits with the cloud.

-6. More Advanced Features
+6. Advanced Call Management Features

 Phone systems of the past always included some features for everyday telecoms and switchboard requirements.
 Adding more advanced ones though could be tricky.
 Most of us still remember the dreaded call to your phone provider to ask if what you needed was even possible, let alone how much it might cost.

 It’s all quite different with cloud telephony services.
 The software behind it usually includes all the most popular calling features, plus several advanced ones as standard, such as: